Herding

 Here are some of the health conditions this breed may be affected by:

 The life expectancy of Lancashire heelers depends on their overall health.
-A healthy and balanced diet, regular exercise and mental stimulation will add to its overall health.
+A healthy and balanced diet, regular exercise such as dog sports, and mental stimulation will add to its overall well-being.

 The average life expectancy for this breed is 9 – 14 years.